AthenaSTM/ATHENA-Demos-2019/RESTful_API_Demo/README.md

   }
 ]
 ```
 The label predictions are coded as `0` for not applicable and `1` for applicable.

 Please note that this classifier is based on a limited training set as it was part of a research project to develop a classification mechanism, not to build a production level classifier.
+The server is built using the Python libraries Flask and Flask-Restplus.

 ###### Matthew D. Turner<br>Georgia State University <br> 2019.07.03